lucas-viera/openai-image-generator/README.md

 We can get the Documentation on [Github repository for OpenAI][1]

+## Project setup and run

+- For production, open the terminal and run `npm run start`
+- For development, you can use `npm run dev`

 ## Backend

 - Obtain API Key for OpenAI and complete `.env` file